JordanMartinez/purescript-json-codecs/README.md

 ## Design

+See [DESIGN.md](DESIGN.md) for the reasoning behind this library's design.
+The rest of this section covers my goals and where I'm at in that process.

 Address gripes with other JSON codec libraries:
 - [`simple-json`](https://pursuit.purescript.org/packages/purescript-simple-json/):
   - I don't want to have to [fork or copy the repo](https://github.com/justinwoo/purescript-simple-json#how-should-i-actually-use-this-library) to benefit from it / change various type class instances.